mcuellar98/cs0160_graph/README.txt

   because I liked using for loops more than iterators.

 MyDecorator
-- I used a HashSet to implement the decorations because of it's constant set and get methods.
+- I used a HashSet to implement the decorations because of its constant set and get methods.

 MyPrimJarnik
 - I instantiated four different decorations to be used.